 When we collect information about you:

 - When you or others give us information verbally or in writing.
 This information may be on application forms, in records of your transactions with us or if you make a complaint.
+This includes where you use Open Banking services to request a Third Party Provider (TPP) or another financial services provider to provide us with details of your accounts with them to us.
+For more information on TPPs see Section 7 below.

 - When you use our products or services, including making transactions on your account or instruct a third party payment service provider to initiate payments on your account, we gather details about who you get money from, who you pay money to, how much the payments are for and when the payments are made.

 - From your online activities with third parties where you have given us your consent (for example, by consenting to our use of certain cookies or other location tracking technologies).
+For detailed information on cookies and how we use them, see our Cookies Policy, which is available on our website.

 - From credit reference agencies such as the Irish Credit Bureau or Central Credit Register, credit registration agencies, fraud prevention agencies, fraud detection service providers or public agencies such as property registration authorities, the Companies Registration Office or judgement registries.